Marwanrizik91/Marwan-Rizik-27-7-2020/README.md

 - ### Things to improve :question:
     - Polish up the code(make it cleaner and easier to read)
     - Remove/change redundant code
-    - Add Deleted messages tap
+    - Add Deleted messages tab
     - Option to mark as read without opening the message
     - Improve the design